 - formal learning

 - attending conferences or events

-- learning delivered by the Royal Statistical Society
+- learning provided by the Royal Statistical Society (RSS)

 - Government Analysis Function learning from other professions

-Fast streamers consider their development requirement and discuss with their Activity Manager and Skills Capability Manager, in line with principles.
+Fast streamers consider their development requirements and discuss it with their Activity Manager and Skills and Capability Manager, in line with principles.

-Fast streamer to complete the GSS Fast Stream Training Bursary Form and submit to the Skills Capability Manager via the Activity Manager.
+Fast streamers must complete the GSS Fast Stream Training Bursary Form and submit it to the Skills Capability Manager through the Activity Manager.

-The Skills Capability Manager carries out review to check the learning meets the principles.
+The Skills Capability Manager reviews the learning to make sure it meets the principles.

-If it does not, the Skills Capability Manager discusses this with the Fast Streamer and Activity Manager to advise why the application doesn’t meet the principles.
-The fast streamer is advised and pointed to alternative learning routes.
+If the learning does not meet the principles, the Skills Capability Manager will discuss this with the Fast Streamer and Activity Manager to explain why the application does not meet the principles.
+Alternative learning routes will be suggested to the Fast Streamer.

-The Civil Service Early Talent team liaise with Cabinet Office Finance Team to recharge costs from the department.
+The FSET Finance Team recharge costs from the department.

-Civil Service Early Talent Scheme Lead to retain overall list of learning type and cost for each cohort of fast streamers.
-This is to be shared with the GSS Careers Team on a quarterly basis.
+FSET Statistics Scheme Lead will keep an overall list of learning type and cost for each cohort of fast streamers.
+This is to be shared with the GSS Careers Team on every year.

-GSS Careers Team to undertake an evaluation review, seeking input from GSS Capability Team.
-This is discussed with the Civil Service Early Talent Scheme Lead and fed back to the GSS People Committee, Skills Capability Manager and Activity Managers.
+GSS Careers Team review and evaluate learning with input from Learning and Development Steering Group.
+This is discussed with the FSET Statistics Scheme Lead and shared with the GSS People Committee, Skills and Capability Managers and Activity Managers.

-The principles are reviewed and updated if required.
+The principles are reviewed and updated if needed.